electron/i18n/content/current/pt-BR/docs/tutorial/windows-arm.md

 # Windows 10 no ARM

 Se seu aplicativo roda com o Electron 6.0.8 ou superior, agora você pode construí-lo para o Windows 10 no ARM.
-Isto melhora consideravelmente o desempenho, mas requer a recompilação de todos os módulos nativos usados no seu aplicativo.
-Também pode exigir pequenas correções nos seus scripts de compilação e empacotamento.
+This considerably improves performance, but requires recompilation of any native modules used in your app.
+It may also require small fixups to your build and packaging scripts.

 ## Executando um app básico